Skip to Content

 C. Prior to the approval of any Financial Institution, other than institutions approved as depositories, the Investment Officer shall require that the Financial Institution’s authorized representative assigned to the Library certify to having read and understood these investment policies and that the Financial Institution,

-through its representative, agrees to comply with them or be liable under § 24-75-601.5 C.R.S. - SAFEKEEPING AND COLLATERALIZATION:
+through its representative, agrees to comply with them or be liable under § 24-75-601.5 C.R.S.

 A. All fixed term investment securities purchased under this policy shall be held in third-party safekeeping by a custodial institution eligible under § 24-75- 601 C.R.S.
 The custodian shall issue a safekeeping receipt listing the specific instrument, rate, maturity, and other pertinent information.